jlegeny/clockwork/content/posts/2018-04-20-why-has-eventail-so-many-settings.md

 ---
-title: "Why Has Eventail So Many Settings?"
+title: "Why Does Eventail Have So Many Settings?"
 date: 2018-04-20T20:00:00+02:00
 layout: post
 categories: Eventail